Mathew Barzal Game Preview: Islanders vs. Penguins

 Barzal Stats vs. the Penguins

-- The Penguins have conceded 89 goals in total (2.8 per game), which ranks eighth in the NHL for fewest goals allowed.
+- The Penguins have given up 91 goals in total (2.7 per game), the fourth-fewest allowed in the NHL.

 |2023-2024 Season